PavelMed/HomeWork/GitInstr.md

 * *git config --global user.email "your e-mail"* - configuration of your e-mail
 * *git config --global user.name "your name"* - configuration of your name
 * *clear* - clearing of the terminal
+* *git branch "branch name"* - adding the new branch